MilenTecle/coffee-ceremony/README.md

 ### Links Testing
  - All navigation links on the site has been tested manually to ensure that they are working, and takes the user to the right page.
  - All the buttons were tested to ensure that the the links are working correctly.
- - All the social media links were tested seperatly to make sure the funktion, and open in a new tab.
+ - All the social media links were tested seperatly to make sure they function, and opens in a new tab.

 ### Browser Testing
  - The Website was tested on Microsoft Edge, Google Chrome, Firefox and Safari browsers and no issus were noted.

 ### Device Testing
- - The website was viewed and tested on different devices such as Iphone SE, Iphone 8, Iphone 12 mini and Pro, Ipad Mini, Ipad Air, Laptop and Desktop, to ensure that website is responsive on diffrerent devices.
+ - The website was viewed and tested on different devices such as Iphone SE, Iphone 8, Iphone 12 mini and Pro, Ipad Mini, Samsung Galaxy S21, Laptop and Desktop, to ensure that the website is responsive on diffrerent devices.
 Chrome developer tools was used to check the responsivness on multiple devices.
  - Additionally, I used the following websites to test the responsivness:
   - [Responsinator](http://www.responsinator.com/?url=https%3A%2F%2Fmilentecle.github.io%2Fcoffee-ceremony%2F)
   - [Am I responsive](https://ui.dev/amiresponsive?url=https://milentecle.github.io/coffee-ceremony/)

   ## Friends and Family
-   - Family memebers and friends were asked to test the website for bugs and overall experience.
+   - Family members and friends were asked to test the website for bugs and overall experience.

 ## Deployment